WESTMONT in ISTANBUL: Update

 EAST MEETS WESTMONT

 You can debate with your roommate whether Islam poses a global threat - or you can go to the heart of the Islamic world and find out.
 You can wonder whether people in the Middle East want to live in a democracy - or you can ask them.
-You can pray for peace in Israel and Palestine - or you can find out how to work for peace.
+You can pray for peace in Israel and Palestine - or you can also find out how to work for peace.

 During this semester you will live in Istanbul, aka Constantinople, a city that is of the past and of the future, of grace and grit, of culture and politics, of faith and skepticism.
-It is Eastern and Western, a modern megalopolis of 15 million people and one of the most beautiful cities in the world.
+It is Eastern and Western, a modern megalopolis of 20 million people and one of the most beautiful cities in the world.
 It is both cultural capital of a developing Asian country and was chosen as Europe’s “city of culture” in 2010.
 Istanbul’s skyline is punctuated by medieval mosques and minarets while swish modern cafes and bars dominate its street life.

 You will be encouraged to experience another culture from the inside, studying Turkish, navigating your way around the city and interacting with Turks on a daily basis.
-You will develop relationships with your neighbors and Turkish university students.You will for a season become an urban person, and learn to be comfortable negotiating a foreign metropolitan landscape.
+You will develop relationships with your neighbors and Turkish university students while also engaging with the city's various minority and refugee communities.You will for a season become an urban person, and learn to be comfortable negotiating a foreign metropolitan landscape.

 You will also experience what it means to live in community in a new way.
 Removed from familiar social, relational and religious support systems, all the while being confronted with some of the most challenging issues facing the world today, you will need to rely on each other.

 While the program will be centered in Istanbul, and will give you an opportunity to feel located in one place, there will be at least two trips within Turkey – one to a Turkish eco-farm to give you some sense of the rural, and another outside Istanbul to give you a view of the country beyond the metropolitan.

 ITINERARY Spring 2016

-January 12 --Arrival & Orientation
+January 16 --Arrival & Orientation

-Weeks 1-2: Down town Istanbul
+Weeks 1-9: Istanbul

-Week 3: Travel within Turkey
+Week 10 : Travel within Turkey

-May 1, 2014 -- Program Ends
+May 3, 2016 -- Program Ends